AdnanMuzavor/Striver_Sde_Sheet/README.md

 - 2) Reverse edges to avoid foing from First SCC to second and so on..
 - 3) Do DFS again, count of dfs will be the number of SCCs

+### Bridges in Graph
+-An special edge whose removal can split graph intro 2 separate components is called bridge
+- **Trajans Algorithm** : This algorithm is used to find bridges in graph, it uses concept of time and lowtime to take decision.